Introduction to Dependency Injection in Spring

 Advantages of Dependency Injection

-- Primarily Dependency Injection helps in achieving loosely coupled architecture by removing the tight coupling/dependency between a class & its dependency.
+- Primarily Dependency Injection helps achieve loosely coupled architecture by removing the tight coupling/dependency between a class & its dependence.

-- As the dependency between objects is loosely coupled, it helps the developers to test the module by injecting the dependent Mock Objects (for example, making use of Spring Mockito).
+- As the dependency between objects is loosely coupled, it helps the developers test the module by injecting the dependent Mock Objects (for example, using Spring Mockito).

 - Dependency Injection removes unnecessary dependencies between the classes.